peer/doc/CODE_STYLE.md

 even if caller is passing them.
 We encourage you to always list all arguments which you know caller is passing to a function, even if you do not use them because maybe in the future somebody will find it useful when doing modification to function's code.
-In this way it is also easier to do modifications because you do not have to fullly know what all is being passed to a function and you can work directly with what you have available.
+In this way it is also easier to do modifications because you do not have to fully know what all is being passed to a function and you can work directly with what you have available.

 ### Imports